Sunday School: Ruth

 God’s laws for Israel provided for that.
 It required a man’s brother to marry his widow.
 The children born of that marriage would be the deceased legal heirs and inherit all his property.
 This duty was a disadvantage to the brother.
 If he declined to perform it, the nearest relative would take his place.

 Naomi and Ruth were in an especially tough spot.
 They were both widowed and Ruth childless.
 They lived in a foreign land where no family lived to help them.
-Ruth so loved and honored her mother-in-law, that she would not hear of abandoning her.
-In addition, she had come to believe in the God of Israel.
+Ruth so loved and honored her mother-in-law that she would not hear of abandoning her.
+In addition, she believed in the God of Israel.
 So they returned to Naomi’s home — Bethlehem.

 God had also not forsaken the two women.
 He protected them and led them home, where Naomi’s relatives looked after them.
 She helped Ruth understand the culture of Israel, which helped them to find food to eat in gleaning in the fields of Boaz, the relative of Naomi’s husband.
-Even though Ruth was a gentile, Bethlehem received her as one of the members of their family.
+Even though Ruth was a gentile, Bethlehem received her as a member of his family.
 Boaz shows the true, selfless character of a redeemer — one who would establish a line for his relative by marrying Ruth and having a child with her, buying back all the property of Naomi and Ruth’s husbands and preserving it for their descendents.

 ©2020 Robert E. Smith.
 All rights reserved.
 Permission granted to copy, share and display freely for non-commercial purposes.
 Direct all other rights and permissions inquiries to cosmithb@msn.com